THE legal and ethical roles of those in uniformed public service were put under the spotlight at the University of Chester’s annual law lecture.

 His lecture, entitled The Electrician’s Tale, opened with the story of the police shooting of Jean Charles de Menezes and considered issues of law and morality surrounding the responsibilities of those in uniformed public service.

-“His talk touched upon the concept of ‘criminals in uniform’.
+“His talk touched on the concept of ‘criminals in uniform’.
 By exploring some of the more divisive issues surrounding the Menezes case he raised some very interesting legal and moral questions.”